el0055/Cool-linux-thingy/README.md

 ## Running the Script

 1. Download the file:
-Below the README.md file is the "cool_script.sh file.
+Below the README.md file is the "cool_script.sh" file.
 Download the raw "cool_script.sh" file and open it in linux.

 2. Make the script executable: chmod +x file_management_script.sh